Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Results

 Clear differences in reported strategies emerged across navigation aids.
 With Arrow and Minimap, participants most often reported relying directly on the interface guidance.
+One participant using the Minimap reported that they "just followed the Minimap instead of trying to remember where the paintings were."

 In contrast, participants navigating unaided or with the Compass more often reported memory-based strategies, such as recalling previously encountered landmarks or reconstructing routes from earlier exploration.
+For example, one participant in the unaided condition reported "[making] a relational mental map of the location of the paintings."

 Participants using the Compass frequently reported that the aid provided limited actionable guidance toward the goal.
+One participant stated that the Compass was ``the least helpful in navigating, I ignored it and used my initial memory to navigate through the maze.''

-By comparison, Arrow users more often described reactive strategies, such as following the arrow direction and adjusting their path when corridors became blocked.
+By comparison, Arrow users more often described reactive strategies, such as following the arrow direction and adjusting their paths when corridors became blocked, with one explaining: ``I relied more on the arrow than on my memory.
+When the wall stopped me, I could just use the arrow to go right around it.''

-Participants also favored the arrow the most, with 29 (69\%) participants ranking it as their most preferred aid overall, whereas Compass and Unaided were most often ranked least preferred.
-When reporting their least favorite condition, 20 (47.6\%) participants people selected control, 16 (38.1\%) chose compass, and 6 (14.3\%) people selected minimap.
+Overall, participants favored the arrow the most, with 29 (69\%) participants ranking it as their most preferred aid, whereas Compass and Unaided were most often ranked least preferred.
+When reporting their least favorite condition, 20 (47.6\%) people selected control, 16 (38.1\%) chose compass, and 6 (14.3\%) people selected minimap.

 These qualitative reports mirror the quantitative findings: Arrow was associated with greater reliance on the interface itself and was the most preferred, whereas more abstract directional cues, or lack thereof in the control, encouraged greater reliance on memory-based navigation and were ranked lower.